 Second only to Buenos Aires in terms of population, the city of Córdoba is an enthralling mix of old and new and a gateway to the northwest – a stirring Andean landscape of rolling grasslands, deep amber canyons and vast salt lakes.

 Córdoba was founded in the 16th century when the Spanish settler Jeronimo Luis de Cabrera was tasked with forming a settlement in the Punilla Valley and it has grown steadily ever since.
 In the Old Town you'll find Argentina's oldest cathedral, which is distinct for its extraordinary mishmash of 17th- and 18th-century architectural styles.
-Here, too, is Argentina's oldest university, the National University of Córdoba, which the Jesuits established in the 17th century, and which today gives the city a youthful vivacity.
+Here, too, is Argentina's oldest university, the National University of Córdoba, which the Jesuits established in the 17th century, and today gives the city a youthful vivacity.
 And, on its outskirts, charming estancia's dot the countryside, offering authentic gaucho experiences and a welcome break from the bustle of town.